frangucc/microservices-fullstack-seed/README.md

 # microservices-fullstack-seed

-Complete E2E stack based on Docker+Git and the Microservices architecture.
+Complete (work in progress) E2E stack based on Docker+Git and the Microservices architecture.
 Begins with a fool-proof Docker install and NPM install to a full deployment with Empire.
 Code architecture is done with Redux, React with Go and Node for workers.
 Using Material-ui react components for the front end with some opinionated mircoframeworks and code patterns such as Immutable.js.
 All front-end JS written in ES6/Babel.

 > [Demo App](http://3db5fb2b.ngrok.com)
 > Grokking from my machine Demo App TTFB super slow :p